Improving clinic attendance and reducing health inequalities in children and young people

 The network has two specialist education nurses but the challenge of training staff across over 40 hospitals remains significant.
 McGunnigle highlighted the absence of mandated training for sickle cell disorder among healthcare professionals as a key barrier to improving care.

 To address this, The Red Cell Network teamed up with local charity Black Thrive Haringey to produce ‘SICKLE’.
-The charity, initially unfamiliar with sickle cell disorder, was inspired to create the documentary after attending a network education day in January 2024.
-The film was produced with the help of Anton Forde and a dedicated team of around 30 individuals, including patients, nurses, consultants, psychologists, administrators and technical experts.
+The charity, initially unfamiliar with sickle cell disorder, was inspired to create the docufilm after attending a network education day in January 2024.
+The film was produced by Anton Forde and directed by SMILA1TAKE alongside a dedicated team of around 30 individuals, including patients, nurses, consultants, psychologists, administrators, and technical experts.

 Filming took place on 16 August at the UCLH Education Centre, with three days of work condensed into one intensive day.
-In the three weeks that followed, six hours of footage was distilled into a 25-minute educational documentary which is emotive and informative.
+In the three weeks that followed, six hours of footage was distilled into a 25-minute educational docufilm which is both emotive and informative.

 The premiere event saw overwhelming interest, with 245 tickets selling out within 36 hours and over 110 people on the waiting list.
 Attendees enjoyed a welcome drink, photo opportunities, and mingling before the screening.
 The film received lengthy applause as the end credits drew to a close, followed by a panel Q&A session with key contributors.